AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Cryptography.md

 ## Approach

 - Use a steganographic decoder on the image to get `krxlXGU{zgyzhs_xizxp_7142uwv9}`
+- A cipher identification tool can deduce that it has been encoded using the Atbash cipher.
 - Use [an Atbash Cipher decoder](https://www.dcode.fr/atbash-cipher) to get the flag

 ## Incorrect methods tried